The Low FODMAP Diet for IBS and IBD

 The low FODMAP diet (colloquially, FODMAPs) is a relatively new diet founded by Monash University.
-It is one of the most sound and conclusive methods to successfully combat pain and discomfort from IBS and IBD.
+It has been found to be an effective method to successfully reduce the symptoms of IBS and non-active IBD.
 It is not only useful as a diet for the relief of digestive conditions, but as a system to identify what foods are individually problematic.

 What does FODMAP stand for?

 The term FODMAP was first used in a 2005 opinion and theory piece about the influence of environmental factors, as opposed to genetic, on the development of Crohn’s disease.1 Westernization was already thought to be tied to Crohn’s, and food was a natural suspect.
-It was a perfect example of a modern lifestyle causing havoc across digestive systems through things we should have already known not to eat.
-The article, by Peter Gibson of Monash University, posited that excess short-chain carbohydrates, tiny carbs found in foods, were a central cause of all our digestive problems.
+It was a perfect example of how the modern lifestyle can cause havoc in our digestive systems through foods that may not be suitable for our body.
+The article, by Peter Gibson of Monash University, posited that excess short-chain carbohydrates, tiny carbs found in foods, contribute significantly to of all our digestive problems.

-He named them Fermentable Oligo-, Di-, Mono-saccharides and Polyols, FODMAPs.
+He named these short-chain carbohydrates Fermentable Oligo-, Di-, Mono-saccharides and Polyols, FODMAPs.

 FODMAPs are short chain carbohydrates.
 In comparison to long chain carbs such as glucose, they consist or only a few linked sugars.
 FODMAPs take more effort for our small intestine to digest, and can cause discomfort in certain conditions such as colitis and Crohn’s.
 FODMAPs include fructose, a simple sugar found in fruits, vegetables, and other sugary foods; lactose, a carbohydrate found in dairy; fructans, found alongside gluten and vegetables such as artichokes and onions; galactans, found in legumes; and polyols, found in some fruits and vegetables as well as artificial sweeteners such as sorbitol and xylitol that are used to lower caloric content.